-The VCU Department of Radiology is dedicated to developing advanced residency and fellowship programs to train the next generation of radiologists.
+The VCU Department of Radiology is dedicated to developing comprehensive residency and fellowship programs that train the next generation of radiologists.

-The successful practice of medicine, regardless of specialty, requires an unyielding commitment to lifelong learning, beginning in the first year of medical school and continuing well beyond residency and fellowship training.
+Advancing medical education and research is one of the four strategic pillars of the VCU Department of Radiology's mission.
+The successful practice of medicine requires an unyielding commitment to education, beginning in the first year of medical school and continuing well beyond residency and fellowship training.

-The VCU Department of Radiology is dedicated to fostering this philosophy in our students, residents, fellows and faculty.
-In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students and an active visiting professorship for the continued education of residents, faculty and practicing radiologists in the Richmond, Virginia community.
+The VCU Department of Radiology is dedicated to fostering lifelong learning in our students, residents, fellows and faculty.
+In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students and continuing education opportunities.

 VCU Medical Center is one of the country’s largest and most sophisticated medical university complexes.
-The center is on the cutting edge of modern medicine with an extremely active emergency room, a Level I Trauma Center, a Children's Medical Center with intensive care units, large transplant programs and numerous active clinical research programs.
+The center is at the cutting edge of modern medicine with an active emergency room, Level I Trauma Center, Children's Medical Center with intensive care units, large transplant programs and numerous active clinical research programs.

 Topics presented by the speakers vary and typically represent the speaker’s particular subspecialty area within the field of diagnostic and interventional radiology or nuclear medicine.